Toggle Menu

 About Me

-As a Vice President at Arnold Ventures for 9 years, I funded renowned work showing that scientific research is often irreproducible.
-My work has been featured in Wired, the Economist, the New York Times, and the Atlantic, among many others.
+Prior to my current role, I was the Vice President of Research for 9 years at Arnold Ventures, a multi-billion philanthropy focused on public policy.
+I funded renowned work showing that scientific research is often irreproducible, as featured in Wired, the Economist, the New York Times, and the Atlantic, among many others.

 I have:

-- Worked as a consultant for the U.S. Department of Health and Human Services (HHS) to design a conference on reproducibility.
+• Worked as a consultant for the U.S. Department of Health and Human Services (HHS) to design a conference on reproducibility.

-- Advised the John Oliver show on an episode about scientific reproducibility.
+• Advised the John Oliver show on an episode about scientific reproducibility.

-- Advised DARPA, IARPA (the CIA’s research arm), the Department of Veterans Affairs, and the White House Social and Behavioral Sciences Team on rigorous research processes.
+• Advised DARPA, IARPA (the CIA’s research arm), the Department of Veterans Affairs, and the White House Social and Behavioral Sciences Team on rigorous research processes.

-- Advised hundreds of university researchers on how to conduct their studies in the most rigorous way possible.
+• Advised hundreds of university researchers on how to conduct their studies in the most rigorous way possible.

-- Published in top journals (such as Science , Nature, and BMJ) on how to make research more accurate.
+• Published in top journals (such as Science, Nature, and BMJ) on how to make research more accurate.

 I have a Ph.D. in education policy from the University of Arkansas, where I studied econometrics, statistics, and program evaluation; a J.D. with honors from Harvard Law School, where I was an editor of the Harvard Law Review; and bachelor’s and master’s degrees from the University of Georgia.